One of the biggest mistakes that entrepreneurs make is solely relying on social media to sell their products to their target market.

 Keep it 100

 When you’re crafting your emails, be you, be real.
 People crave authenticity, and being unapologetically you sells.
-There is nothing that worse than receiving an email that sounds like it was sent from a robot and that feels impersonal.
+There is nothing worse than receiving an email that sounds like it was sent from a robot and that feels impersonal.

 Don’t spam people